nipreps/eddymotion/docs/usage.rst

           seed=seed,
       )

-   The `fit` method employs the Leave-One-Volume-Out (LOVO) splitting technique to iteratively process DWI data volumes for each specified model.
+   The `estimate` method employs the Leave-One-Volume-Out (LOVO) splitting technique to iteratively process DWI data volumes for each specified model.
 Affine transformations align the volumes, updating the `DWI` object with the estimated parameters.
 This method accepts several parameters:

    - `dwi_data`: The target DWI dataset, represented by this tool's internal type.
    - `align_kwargs`: Parameters to configure the image registration process.